pulibrary/bibdata/docs/indexing.md

 The collections `catalog-alma-production1` and `catalog-alma-production2` are swapped as needed and should be accessed via the aliases `catalog-alma-production` and `catalog-alma-production-rebuild`

-The staging catalog uses http://lib-solr8-staging.princeton.edu:8983/solr/catalog-alma-staging and also has a rebuild index, `catalog-alma-staging-rebuild`.
+The staging catalog uses http://lib-solr8-staging.princeton.edu:8983/solr/catalog-staging and also has a rebuild index, `catalog-staging-rebuild`.

 ## Accessing the solr admin UI